· All applicants must be physically able to perform the work of the trade.

-· Electrician applicants must take and receive a score of “4” or higher on our Aptitude Test (Electrician applicants documenting 4000 or more electrical construction hours must take the test but do not have to receive a minimum score).
+· Electrician applicants must take and receive a score of “3” or higher on our Aptitude Test (Electrician applicants documenting 2000 or more electrical construction hours must take the test but do not have to receive a minimum score).
 For more information on the Aptitude Test click here.

 · All applicants must submit high school transcripts for grades 9-12.
 If qualifying with a GED, submit transcripts for the grade(s) completed.
 Transcripts for seniors in high school must include grades 9-11 and the first semester of the senior year, and be accompanied by a letter from the high school stating that the applicant is “on track” to graduate with their class.

 Applicants who have met all of the above requirements and documented the proper paperwork will be scheduled for an interview, the next step in the application process.
-Back to top.

 Qualifying with Prior Experience